| The

 to Central New York and worked odd jobs while

 going to Onondaga Community College.
+Tragedy

 struck during his tenure at OCC.
 Both his parents